Cavanaugh Interstellar Cover Mockup

 “Zon!”
 Zaughn said.
 “You’re launch qualified, take one out and get this building stabilized.”

 “Gord,” Joel tugged my arm.
 “They are transferring me to a desk sergeant.”

 Zon looked startled.
 “I can fly it, but I don’t know how to extend the shields like that.”

 I grabbed Joel’s phone from his hand.
 “Joel, you and Bruce go with Zon and see if you can figure in out.
 Aurelana, you can still help right?”

 “Joel?”
 The voice on the cell phone inquired.

-“‘Lana?”
+“‘Aurelana?”
 I asked.
-“Do they have to worry about any effects from the shield?”
+“Do they need to worry about any, er, effects from the shield?”